 Conclusion

-Research results indicated that ozone has superior oxidation potential and shows superior removal efficiencies against major raw water contaminant (Fe, Mn, Organics, and Turbidity).
+Research results indicated that ozone has superior oxidation potential and shows superior removal efficiencies against major raw water contaminant such as Organics, Mn, Turbidity, Fe, and microorganism with up to 90 %; 91 %; 99 %; 99 %; and 99 % respectively.
+The advantages over ozone application in the water treatment are as follows:

 Ozone is effect over a wide pH range and rapidly reacts with bacteria, viruses, and protozoans and has stronger germicidal properties then chlorination.
 It also has a very strong oxidizing power with a short reaction time.